 In 2016 four Masonic Charities were amalgamated.
 These became known as the Masonic Charitable Foundation (MCF) under the auspices of UGLE.
 This is funded by Freemasons and their families and is one of the largest grant-making charities in the country.

 During the past few years the Lodge has endeavoured to support the 2021 Festival.
-Likewise, Dewi Sant Lodge has made donations to local non-masonic charities.
+Likewise, Dewi Sant Lodge has supported local charities.